By using this site, you agree to the Privacy Policy and Terms of Use.

 • Fresh parsley or cilantro, finely chopped for garnish

-• Optional: small cubes of mild cheddar cheese for extra protein and fun texture
+• Optional: small cubes of mild cheddar cheese

 Instructions

-6. Garnish creatively: Finish with chopped fresh parsley or cilantro for a burst of color and zesty flavor.
+6. Garnish creatively: Finish with chopped fresh parsley or cilantro for a burst of color and flavor.

 Chef’s Notes

 • If your kids prefer milder flavors, reduce the smoked paprika or substitute it with sweet paprika.
+Adjusting spices is key for picky eaters.

 Serving Suggestions

-Serve this vibrant dinner plate with a small bowl of fresh fruit on the side for a naturally sweet finish.
-Present the plate like a colorful mosaic-letting the layers of veggies and proteins peek through-to make it visually tempting.
-Use small cookie cutters to shape cheese or cooked veggies into stars or hearts, sparking your child’s imagination and excitement for the meal.
+Serve this vibrant dinner plate with a small bowl of fresh fruit on the side for a naturally sweet finish, adding an extra layer of color and nutrients.
+Present the plate like a colorful mosaic, letting the layers of veggies and proteins peek through, to make it visually tempting.

 Nutrient Amount per serving